- Military Basics

 - Lean toward the flag recipient and solemnly present them with the flag.

-Effective April 17, 2012, the Department of Defense standardized the flag presentation language for military funeral honors ceremonies.
+Effective April 17, 2012, the Defense Department standardized the flag presentation language for military funeral honors ceremonies.
 The following words, mandated by the DOD, are to be used when presenting the American flag during the funeral service:

 - Additional information can be obtained from the VA’s website.

 Additional funeral honors elements: Depending on available resources and personnel, other elements may be added to the minimum two-person uniformed detail.
-These elements may include a rifle volley, color guard, pallbearers, a caisson and a military flyover.
-Trained volunteers through the Authorized Provider Partnership Program and veteran services organizations may augment the two-person service detail as members of the firing party or color guard.
+These elements may include a rifle volley, color guard, pallbearers, caisson and military flyover.
+Trained volunteers with the Authorized Provider Partnership Program and veterans services organizations may augment the two-person service detail as members of the firing party or color guard.
 They can also serve as pallbearers and assist in other elements of the process.